tannerpressnet/ComposingCustomLayouts/README.md

 ```
 [View in Source](x-source-tag://Leaderboard)

-The grid contains a [`GridRow`][GridRow] inside a [`ForEach`][ForEach],
-where each view in the row creates a column cell.
-So the first view appears in
-the first column, the second in the second column, and so on.
-Because the
-[`Divider`][Divider] appears outside of a grid row instance, it creates a row
-that spans the width of the grid.

 The sample initializes the grid with leading-edge alignment, which applies to
 every cell in the grid.
 Meanwhile, the
 [`gridColumnAlignment(_:)`][gridColumnAlignment] view modifier that appears